Not a member yet? Join us to get in on the fun! Learn about our membership options.

 The toy library is a space where parents and caregivers of young children come together as they navigate this stage of life.
 We connect with each other in joy and in struggle.
 We share wisdom, support, and commiseration.
 We recognize that play is how our children learn, grow, and develop.
 Play is how our children process their feelings, confront their fears, and start to make sense of the world.

 The Pittsburgh Toy Lending Library is committed to pursuing equity and inclusion.
 All families belong at the PTLL, and our space must demonstrate this by enthusiastically and explicitly welcoming all families -- especially BIPOC families, low-income families, families that include LGBTQIA+ members, families that include disabled members, and other families who may be excluded, overtly or implicitly, from some places and communities.

 If you have suggestions for ways that we can strive to make the PTLL a more inclusive space (physically, virtually, broadly, or specifically), we would be thrilled and grateful if you are willing to share your input.
 If you would like to share your ideas publicly but anonymously, we have created a Google Jamboard for this purpose.
 If you would like to share privately and anonymously, we encourage you to use our virtual suggestion box.
 If you would like to share publicly with your identity attached, we welcome you to sign your Jamboard comments and/or engage with us on social media.

-The PTLL believes that Black Lives Matter, and we encourage you to support Black-owned businesses in the Pittsburgh area.
+Black Lives Matter, and we encourage you to support Black-owned businesses in the Pittsburgh area.